Because our children deserve better!

 Why Do We Care?

 For 30 years, New Hampshire has operated under an education funding system created not by the people but by the courts.
-Save Our Schools NH is a citizen-led movement working to restore local control, protect our state constitution, and strengthen New Hampshire schools.
+Save Our Schools NH is a citizen-led movement working to restore Academic Excellence, local control, and strengthen New Hampshire schools.

-The Claremont ruling (1993-1997) created a state obligation and taxing structure that does not appear anywhere in our constitution.
+The Claremont ruling (1993-1997) created a state obligation and taxing structure that removed the incentives for our education system to deliver academic excellence for our children.
 As a result, our communities have faced:

 - Loss of local control.